 Split is the second biggest town in Croatia situated on the eastern shores of the Adriatic sea.
-Our yacht charter fleet in Split is situated in the middle of the main port, close to the old town.
+Our sailing boat charter fleet in Split is situated in the middle of the main port, close to the old town.
 Our charter boats fleet from Split, can be rented as a bareboat yacht charter or skippered charter.
 Catamarans charter rental from Split is also available.
-If you don't have time to spend the whole week on board, we can offer you daily sailing from Split can be offered as sailing school short program.
+If you don't have time to spend the whole week on board, we can offer you daily sailing from Split as sailing school short program.
 In this case you can do 1, 2, 3 or 4 days sailing tour, just contact us and we will provide you all possibilities to experience sailing adventure in Croatia.

 ULTRA Sailing Fleet from PIER A & B